If you didn't already know ...

 Overseas suppliers sometimes guard their information closely instead of tabling it.

-The law, however, requires AICIS to interrupt your supply chain if you don't provide requested information in the time they allow.
+The law, however, requires AICIS to interrupt your supply/distribution chain if you don't provide requested information within the time allowed.

-Contact us to discuss the multiple ways Chemintro can resolve this.
+Contact us to discuss the multiple ways Chemintro can resolve this including a Memorandum of Understanding generated for your chemical which explains the specific situation and potential consequences.
+Top